genefever/receipt-hero/README.md

 ### `npm start`

-Runs only the frontend of the app in the development mode without the backend running.\
+Runs only the frontend of the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ### `npm test`